Briefs

 Why Is America Marching Into Africa?

 Virtually unnoticed, American troops are marching into Africa.
 On 1 May 2008, U.S. naval forces launched the latest in a series of missile strikes on Somali insurgents and last September U.S. Air Force personnel came under fire while ferrying supplies to counter-insurgency forces in Mali.
-Now the Pentagon is hard at work creating [...]
+Now the Pentagon is hard at work creating a new […]

 Bush administration Security Assistance Programs for Africa